avitase/libgravix2/doc/theory.md

     \end{pmatrix}.
 \f]

-# How to proceed from here on
+# Detailed description of API
-You now have all the information necessary to efficiently deal with [our API](@ref include/api.h).
+You now have all the information necessary to efficiently deal with [our API](@ref API).
 Go there to find out how to use it in practice for fun and profit.